All posts

 • Minimize accounts in CRS-participating jurisdictions

-• Note: this reduces CRS visibility but does not eliminate the Chinese tax obligation on worldwide income
+• This reduces visibility but does not eliminate the underlying Chinese tax obligation

-• If the founder is no longer a Chinese tax resident (no domicile in China and fewer than 183 days of presence), CRS data flowing to China does not create a Chinese tax obligation
+• If you're no longer a Chinese tax resident (no domicile, fewer than 183 days of presence), CRS data flowing to China doesn't create a tax obligation

-• China's tax residency rules have a "six-year rule" — a non-domiciled individual who has been tax resident for six consecutive years becomes subject to worldwide income taxation.
-Spending more than 30 consecutive days outside China in any of the six years resets the clock.
+• The "six-year rule" matters here: a non-domiciled individual who has been tax resident for six consecutive years becomes subject to worldwide income taxation.
+Spending 30+ consecutive days outside China in any of those six years resets the clock.

 FAQ